Skip to content

 Game Warden in Wyoming — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Wyoming are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Wyoming Game and Fish Department, Law Enforcement Division.
 Wyoming game wardens patrol Yellowstone-region wildlife including grizzly bear and elk management zones.
-The BLS does not separately report game-warden wage data for Wyoming in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Wyoming game warden pay, consult the Wyoming Game and Fish Department, Law Enforcement Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Wyoming's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Wyoming Game and Fish Department, Law Enforcement Division recruitment page.
+Wyoming's enforcement footprint is distinctive: Yellowstone-region grizzly bear and elk management-zone patrols across high-altitude backcountry.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Wyoming Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Wyoming wardens should verify current pay ranges with the Wyoming Game and Fish Department, as the BLS does not separately report the state's data.
+Wyoming wardens should verify current pay ranges with the Wyoming Game and Fish Department, Law Enforcement Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens